Thick Subcategories of the stable category of modules over the exterior algebra: The projective line case

 \section{The projective line case}

-In this section we describe the thick subcategories of $\underline\md R$ where $R=R(x_0,x_1)$ is the exterior algebra in two indeterminates.
-Using the BGG correspondence this will yield a description of the thick subcategories of $\mathcal D^b(\coh {\bf P}^1)$.
-Note that in this case every indecomposable non projective graded $R$-module that is not simple has Loewy length (therefore graded length) equal to two.
-Also for every non zero linear form $\xi$, the modules $M_{\xi}$ are uniserial of length two, have complexity one, and are the graded quasi-simple $R$-modules.
+The thick subcategories of $\underline\md R$ where $R=R(x_0,x_1)$ is the exterior algebra in two indeterminates were described by Krause in \cite{Kr} using non-crossing partitions.
+Using the BGG correspondence this yields a description of the thick subcategories of $\mathcal D^b(\coh {\bf P}^1)$.
+In this appendix we will use an ``Auslander-Reiten theoretical approach" to formulate and recapture these results.
+Note that in the dimension one case, every indecomposable non projective graded $R$-module that is not simple has Loewy length (therefore graded length) equal to two. \\

+If $M$ is indecomposable with complexity 1, then $\tau M\cong M$, hence $M$ lies in a homogeneous tube $\Sigma$, the whole tube is contained in the thick subcategory $\mathcal T_M$ and any two indecomposable modules in $\Sigma$ generate the same thick subcategory.
+Also for every non zero linear form $\xi$, the modules $M_{\xi}$ defined at the beginning of this paper, are uniserial of length two, have complexity one, and are the graded quasi-simple $R$-modules.
+Therefore we may assume that the module $M$ is quasi-simple in $\Sigma$.

 \begin{prop} Let $M$ be an indecomposable quasi-simple graded module of complexity 1.
 Let $N$ be another quasi-simple module of complexity 1 belonging to $\mathcal T_M$.
 Then $N\cong\Omega^{-i}M\cong M(i)$ for some $i\in\mathbb Z$.